 Tips for printing at a Copy Shop

-If you don’t think your home printer is up to the task of printing out your files, you can download the ZIP file of Individual Pages, personalize just the pages you need, save those pages to a flash drive and take them to your local copy shop for printing.
+If you don’t think your home printer is up to the task of printing out your files, you can personalize the pages you need, save them to a flash drive and take them to your local copy shop for printing.

 I recommend printing your templates at the following Print/Copy shops:

 - Office Depot

 The following places WILL NOT be able to print your templates:

 - Photo shops/photo labs such as Walmart, Walgreens, Costco, Target, CVS, Tesco etc – my templates are not JPG or photo files and cannot be printed as a photo.

 - Online photo/print shops such as Overnight Prints, Vistaprint, Snapfish, Mpix, Shutterfly etc